William Chaloner: Bank of England scams

 Chaloner's next target was the Bank of England which started trading in 1694 by taking deposits from the wealthy to lend to the government.
 It introduced new £100 'bank notes' in May 1695, printed on partially marbled paper to prevent counterfeiting.
-However, after Chaloner learned of these notes, he ordered similar stock delivered to his Knightsbridge home, with which he printed £100 counterfeits, an act which, surprisingly, would not become a felony until 1697.
+After Chaloner learned of these notes, he ordered similar stock delivered to his Knightsbridge home, with which he printed £100 counterfeits, an act which, surprisingly, would not become a felony until 1697.
 The bank then discovered a forged note on 14 August 1695, and ceased their circulation within two months of their introduction.
 They traced the paper to a printer who unwittingly marbled the paper for Chaloner.

-Chaloner immediately turned "King's evidence", surrendered his unused stock, named other conspirators to give him credibility, and exposed a major fraud against the bank (one presumably in which he was himself involved).
-He testified that blank bills on the "City orphans' fund" were cut from the cheque book in the "Chamber of London" by Aubrey Price and the bank paid out amounts up to £1,000.
+Chaloner immediately turned "King's evidence", surrendered his unused stock, named other conspirators to give him credibility, and exposed a major fraud against the bank, one presumably in which he was himself involved.
+He testified that blank bills on the "City orphans' fund" were cut from the cheque book in the "Chamber of London" by Aubrey Price, and the bank paid out amounts up to £1,000.
 For his 'efforts' Chaloner received formal thanks from the Bank of England, received a reward of £200 from the bank, and kept all of his profits from the counterfeiting.

 An inventive counterfeiter, Chaloner had taught Aubrey Price how to counterfeit the new exchequer bills by altering the denominations after removing the old ink using a liquid that Chaloner had invented.
 Price was named by Chaloner, tried at the Old Bailey, and condemned to death for 'counterfeiting an excheque'.
 He was hanged at Tyburn on 22 June 1698.

 In 1699 Chaloner allegedly told a prisoner in Newgate that:

 Lottery ticket scam

-In 1698, Chaloner engraved a copperplate of tickets for the lottery on the "malt duty", and though this was not a felony he covered his tracks and hid the plate between printing sessions.
-In August, another coiner, David Davis, betrayed the affair to James Vernon, under-secretary to Charles Talbot, 1st Duke of Shrewsbury, Secretary of State, (whom he had attempted to blackmail in 1697), and hence a warrant/(bounty) was issued for Chaloner on 6 October.
+In 1698, Chaloner engraved a copperplate of tickets for the lottery on the "malt duty".
+Though this was not a felony, he covered his tracks and hid the plate between printing sessions.
+In August, another coiner, David Davis, betrayed the affair to James Vernon, under-secretary to Charles Talbot, 1st Duke of Shrewsbury, Secretary of State, whom he had attempted to blackmail in 1697, and a warrant/(bounty) was issued for Chaloner on 6 October.

 In late October he was again arrested and imprisoned in Newgate, while Newton continued to gather evidence for his final trial.
-Chaloner immediately accused Thomas Carter (a longtime colleague) of engraving the plate and offered to surrender it in exchange for immunity.
+Chaloner immediately accused Thomas Carter, a longtime colleague, of engraving the plate and offered to surrender it in exchange for immunity.